Colonialism in South & Southeast Asia

 5:46

 From the 16th to the mid-20th centuries, European countries colonized much of South and Southeast Asia.
-The Netherlands, Portugal, Great Britain, France, and Spain created colonies that had profound and lasting impacts on the region's people and geography.
-These reshaped political boundaries, economic systems, and culture for millions of people in the region.
+The Netherlands, Portugal, Great Britain, France, and Spain created colonies that had major, lasting impacts on the region's people and geography.
+These changed political boundaries, economic systems, and culture for millions of people across the region.

 Effects on Geography

-Colonialism significantly altered the physical geography of South and Southeast Asia through infrastructure development, agricultural changes, and resource extraction.
-Colonizers built extensive railway networks to facilitate the movement of goods and troops.
+Colonialism actually significantly altered the physical geography of South and Southeast Asia.
+This happened through building up infrastructure, agricultural changes, and the extracting of resources out of Asia.
+Colonizers built extensive railway networks to help in moving goods and troops.

-In India, the British constructed one of the world's largest railway networks, which significantly affected urbanization and regional connectivity.
-Major ports such as Calcutta, Bombay, Singapore, and Batavia (modern-day Jakarta) were developed to help export natural resources and wealth from the colonies and bring them back to Europe.
+In India, the British built one of the world's largest railway networks, which significantly affected urbanization and regional connectivity.
+Major ports such as Calcutta, Bombay, Singapore, and Batavia (modern-day Jakarta) were developed to help export natural resources and wealth from the colonies and bring them to Europe.

 The Port of Calcutta by the Hooghly River

-Colonizers exploited minerals like coal, tin, and gold, leading to the establishment of mining towns and significant environmental degradation.
-Large areas of forests were also cut down for timber for shipbuilding.
+Colonizers exploited minerals like coal, tin, and gold, with massive mines that harmed local environments.
+Large areas of forests were also cut down for timber to build ships.

 Effects on People